avichaynega/Physical_Number_Conversion/README.md

 5. comparison signs. the methods operator < , operator > , operator <= and operaor >= overloads those signs, and returning true if the current number and the given  number will confirm the comparison, and false otherwise. only same types of numbers can use this methods. attempting this method with to diffrent types will cause an exception.

-6.equal sign. the method operaor == overload the sign ==. this method comparing two physical number. if the numbers are equal the method return true, false otherwise. only same types of numbers can use this methods. attempting this method with to diffrent types will cause an exception.
+6. equal sign. the method operaor == overload the sign ==. this method comparing two physical number. if the numbers are equal the method return true, false otherwise. only same types of numbers can use this methods. attempting this method with to diffrent types will cause an exception.

 7. increasing and decreasing operators. the methods "operator ++" "operator --" overloads the mathematical signs -- and +=,